user95f85f/debian-fresh2/README.txt

   [[ "" ]] || echo "this is false. all empty strings are false"

-SOME ARRAY AND STRING PUSH/APPEND SHIT
+SOME ARRAY AND STRING PUSH/APPEND SH**

   str='123'
   arr=(1 2 3)